Cyanotic (band): History

 The band's second full-length album, The Medication Generation saw release in summer 2010.
 Musically, the band continued to mature, and the partnership for co-producing with Acumen Nation's Jamie Duffy saw the band's song-writing and production improve.
 Since the release of The Medication Generation, Cyanotic has toured the United States multiple times in support of the release.

 Cyanotic had done remixes and production work for several artists, including Chemlab, Front Line Assembly, 16 Volt, Acumen Nation, Pigface, 3Teeth, Author & Punisher.
 Sean Payne stayed active in producing Cyanotic, doing production work for others and maintaining multiple collaborations.
-Robohop saw Cyanotic and members of The Glitch Mode Squad collaborating with Chicago drill / hip hop artists to create a rough, glitchy and gritty industrial - hip hop release.
+Robohop saw Cyanotic and members of The Glitch Mode Squad collaborating with Chicago drill / hip hop artists to create a rough, glitchy and gritty industrial – hip hop release.
 "Prime Directives, 1-4" was met with positive reception, both within the Chicago hip-hop community and industrial scene.

-"Worst Case Scenario”, released September 9, 2014 was the band’s final release with guitarist, Chris H, as well as co-producer Jamie Duffy following his death in July 2012.
+"Worst Case Scenario", released September 9, 2014, was the band's final release with guitarist, Chris H, as well as co-producer Jamie Duffy following his death in July 2012.
 The band continued to rotate a live and studio secondary role during this time.
 Cyanotic performed live at The Cold Waves music festival in 2012, in honor of Jamie Duffy and has since reappeared twice (2014, 2017).
 Worst Case Scenario, vol. 1 was met with positive reviews for its continued path through various industrial influences.

 In 2016, Cyanotic and guitarist Chris H separated, but a live act of Jordan Davis (Relic) on synthesizers, Dan Dickerscheid (Relic) on drums and Kevin Barron transitioning from live and studio synthesizer player to bass continued to perform live without guitars.
 The band completed a North American tour with iVardensphere, and performances with Tim Skold (KMFDM, Marilyn Manson) as a four piece.
 This heavily influenced the fourth studio album, Tech Noir.
 Audiences found immediate differences in Tech Noir for its almost complete lack of guitars, but the album received critical praise for its ability to communicate aggression without requiring guitars to do so.
 Tech Noir was re-released in 2018 with seven new tracks as T2.

+During the band's history, Payne has created multiple remixes for bands and artists including Circle of Dust, Seep Away and more.

 In 2019, Sean Payne was joined in-studio and on stage by Glitch Mode Recordings label mates CONFORMCO drummer Jesse Hunt and Nuclear*Sun's Tal Kliger on guitar and synths.

-On May 12, 2022, Drew Rosander passed away from an apparent suicide by overdose.
-He was 37.
+On May 12, 2022, Drew Rosander died from an apparent suicide by overdose, aged 37.